Madeleine Madden

-Madeleine Madden (born 29 January 1997) is an Australian actress.
+Madeleine Madden (born 1997) is an Australian actress.
 She is best known for playing Egwene al'Vere in the Amazon Prime series The Wheel of Time.

-Early life
+Early life and education

-Madden grew up around Redfern, a Sydney inner city suburb, and attended Rose Bay Secondary College.
-The daughter of Lee Madden (Gadigal and Bundjalung) and art curator and writer Hetti Perkins, Madden grew up in a political family; she is the great-granddaughter of Arrernte elder Hetty Perkins and the granddaughter of activist and soccer player Charles Perkins.
+Madeleine Madden was born on 29 January 1997, the daughter of Lee Madden (Gadigal and Bundjalung) and art curator and writer Hetti Perkins.
+She grew up in a political family; she is the great-granddaughter of Arrernte elder Hetty Perkins and the granddaughter of activist and soccer player Charles Perkins.
 Her aunt is director Rachel Perkins.
 She has two older sisters and two younger half-sisters, including actor Miah Madden.
-Their father died in a car accident in 2003.
+Her father died in a car accident in 2003.

+Madden grew up around Redfern, a Sydney inner city suburb, and attended Rose Bay Secondary College.

 Career

 In 2010, at age 13, Madden became the first teenager in Australia to deliver an address to the nation, when she delivered a two-minute speech on the future of Indigenous Australians.
 It was broadcast to 6 million viewers on every free-to-air television network in Australia.